avli/dotfiles/README.md

 To install clone the repository and run ``make``.

-Works only on Mac OS X. Assumes [brew](http://brew.sh/) is installed on a machine.
+Works only on macOS.
+Assumes [brew](http://brew.sh/) is installed on the machine.